fdu/lip/README.md

 The command *display_on* and *display_off* control the display power state.

-The issue with incorrect stride / pitch as well as pixel format can be solved by running *fbset*:
+The issue with incorrect stride / pitch as well as pixel format can be solved by running *fbset*, see */usr/bin/fbset-fix-stride*:

 ```
 $ fbset -xres 536 -yres 960 -rgba 8/16,8/8,8/0,8/24